Instant Pot Indian: Gujarati Toor Dal

 9. Carefully transfer this mixture to the cooked dal and stir.

 10. Press the SAUTE button, adjust to NORMAL, and simmer for 3-4 minutes.
 This helps pull the dal and tarka together.
-If the contents splatter, just place a lid slightly ajar over the pot.

 Note: Some Instant Pot recipes make the dal and the tarka together.
 I prefer separating these steps so that you can blend the dal down completely.
 I also feel like it gives this dish a fresher taste profile.

 STOVETOP TIPS: This is probably one of the simplest recipe to convert to stovetop.
 Simply cook the ingredients in Step 3 in a roomy pot on the stovetop.
 Simmer your dal about 15 minutes in a covered pot.
 Leave the lid slightly ajar to avoid it spilling over.
 If it looks a little dry, simply add another 1/2 cup to 1 cup of water to make up for evaporation.
-Then, follow the remaining ingredients.
+Then, follow the remaining steps.

 2 Responses